 Not everyone has the cash flow or pay schedule to make bi-weekly payments and that's okay.
 You can still achieve the same goal by making just one extra car payment a year.
 You can use your tax refund, birthday, Christmas, or any other source of extra cash to do this.
 Many times any extra money over the minimum required payment will be applied to your principal balance, which means that with one extra payment your principal loan balance will lower by $380.

 Never skipping a payment seems like a no-brainer to anyone, but you'd be surprised by how many people take advantage of these payment programs offered by dealerships and lenders.
 These are often encouraged around the Holidays, but it's a ploy to tack on extra interest and payments to your loan.
 Think of it this way; if you skip your payment once, you need to add on one month to your loan term and possible additional interest charges.
 Each time you do this you have to add on another month and more interest charges, and in the end, you're not saving any money at all.

 As We See It

 If you have a simple interest auto loan, then it most likely does not carry any penalty for paying it off early.
 If you have the means to do so, you could save yourself a lot of money on interest charges in the long run and lessen your debt load quicker.
 If you want to save money another way, but don't have the money to make any extra payments you can apply for a loan refinance.

 At Auto Credit Express, we specialize in helping car shoppers find affordable auto financing on a car that they really need, regardless of their credit – but that's not all.
 The dealerships in our network also can help you qualify for low auto financing rates.
-Get started today by filling out our online application, and you could be experiencing savings within days.
+Get started today by filling out our online auto loan request form, and you could be experiencing savings within days.